 You can email helpline@crohnsandcolitis.org.uk at any time.
-The Helpline will aim to callers in their preferred language.
+The Helpline will aim to respond to your email within three working days.

-Our helpline also offers a language interpretation service, which allows us to speak to social events.
+Our helpline also offers a language interpretation service, which allows us to speak to callers in their preferred language.

+Social events and Local Networks You can find support from others in the Crohn's and Colitis community through our virtual social events.
 There may also be a Local Network in your area offering in-person social events.
 Visit our webpage crohnsandcolitis.org.uk/our-work/crohns-colitis-uk-in-your-area webpage to find out what is available.